max-legrand/Z-Touch/readme.md

 ## Roadmap
 This project in it's current form is a Minimum Viable Product (MVP).
 There are still several features that I would like to add in the future:
+- Update the MacOS codesigning.
-- Add the tags to the SQLite database
+- Add the tags to the SQLite database.
 - Clean up the UI, I'm not a designer...
 - Since the database is a SQLite database, I would like to add the ability to automatically backup the database either using Git or a cloud sync service.
 - Better support for Linux